chenjiayan-qhu/chenjiayan-qhu.github.io/_pages/about.md

 ### 📄 Academic achievements

 I am currently in the learning phase and will update my academic achievements in the future.
-Looking forward to…
+Looking forward to it…